aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/default-interfaces.md

 === "YAML"

     ```yaml
-    # Default uplink, downlink, and MLAG interfaces, which will be used if these interfaces are not defined on a device (either directly or through inheritance).
     default_interfaces:

-        # List of node type keys.
       - types: # required
           - <str>

-        # List of platform families.
-        # This is defined as a Python regular expression that matches the full platform type.
         platforms: # required

-            # Arista platform family regular expression.
           - <str>

-        # List of uplink interfaces or uplink interface ranges.
         uplink_interfaces:

-            # Interface range or interface.
           - <str>

-        # List of MLAG interfaces or MLAG interface ranges.
         mlag_interfaces:

-            # Interface range or interface.
           - <str>

-        # List of downlink interfaces or downlink interface ranges.
         downlink_interfaces:

-            # Interface range or interface.
           - <str>
     ```